skytreader/chadow/readme.markdown

 computer, mount to distinct special files (i.e., in the loosest terms, don't have two flash drives with the same name because then they will collide on the same `/media/user/flash_drive_name` path).

+## Testing

+There are two testing modes: full testing and quick testing.

+Full testing incorporates a full installation and uninstallation before and after each test case.
+In this sense, we are sure that the commands work as expected from a clean install.
+However, installation means recreating the virtualenv on which chadow is supposed to run.

+Quick testing, on the other hand, will not recreate the virtualenv everytime.
+In fact, quick testing will not rely on a virtualenv anytime; the Docker image used to do quick testing has the Python dependencies specified "natively".

+This allows for a faster feedback loop during development (just run quick tests) but the changes are still tested thoroughly by CI, which _always_ runs full testing.

+Every effort is done to keep the two testing environments similar.
+The only notable difference is that the Docker image for full testing inherits from Ubuntu (the target platform of chadow) while quick testing inherits from Debian/